les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2016-02-03-differences-entre-les-user-stories-et-les-specifications-des-exigences-par-ron-jeffries.markdown

 I would use stories for everything at the team level.
 There might be some higher-level SRS that is parsed out into stories.
 There is some good work being done with regulated systems and every reason to believe that a lot of the mechanism that big organizations have built up could be trimmed down a lot.
 This might be seen as more of a job for Lean than for Agile.

-J’utiliserais les user stories dans n’importe quel domaine qui reste au niveau de l’équipe .
+J’utiliserais les _user stories_ pour tout ce qui relève de la responsabilité de l’équipe .
 Il pourrait y avoir des spécifications des exigences qui traversent les stories.
 Il y a eut du bon boulot de fait avec les systèmes soumis à la réglementation et il y a beaucoup de raisons de croire qu’une majorité des mécanismes qui ont été bâtis par les grosses organisations pourraient être fortement réduits.
 Cela pourrait être plus un boulot pour le Lean que pour l’Agile.

 Do you agree with Ron Jeffries?
 Comments and discussion are welcome.